-5-minute green sauce for pasta?
+5-minute fresh green sauce for pasta?
 Why, is the hulk coming for dinner?
 Skeptics, fear not, I promise you, not only is this incredibly quick sauce healthy, but it’s also really tasty.
 PROMISE.

 Even my kids wolf this down (although I may have told them it was monster pasta.
 I didn’t think fresh green sauce would be a winner there, tough crowd).